Solar power in India: Challenges and opportunities

 It is considered prudent to encourage solar-plant installations up to a threshold (such as 7,000 MW) by offering incentives.
 Otherwise, substandard equipment with overrated nameplate capacity may tarnish the industry.
 The power purchaser, transmission agency and financial institution should require capacity utilisation and long-term performance guarantees for the equipment backed by insurance coverage in the event that the original equipment manufacturer ceases to exist.
 Alarmed by the low quality of equipment, India issued draft quality guide lines in May 2017 to be followed by the solar plant equipment suppliers conforming to Indian standards.
+Secondary market for purchase of used solar panels is also available to replace the damaged solar panels which are out of production.